Higher Education Website Design: 8 Tips for Your Institution

-Great higher ed web design incorporates a guided pathway model, so look at schools who are doing this right and figure out ways you, too, can implement this format.
+Great higher ed web design incorporates a guided pathway model using pathways software, so look at schools who are doing this right and figure out ways you, too, can implement this format.

 Modern Campus customer Linn-Benton Community College is a pioneer in guided pathways.

 Higher Ed Web Design Tip #6: Address multiple audiences.

 Your website must be all things to all audiences, but rather than confuse your messaging, make sure to delineate “paths” for each target.
 The easiest way to do this is in your navigational structure.
 While you’ll have pages that are relevant to all, it is helpful for site visitors to land on pages where the information they want is displayed.